filecoin-project/go-fil-markets/README.md

 Separating implementations into a blockchain component and one or more mining and market components presents an opportunity to encourage implementation diversity while reusing non-security-critical components.

+## Disclaimer: Reporting issues

+This repo shared the issue tracker with lotus.
+Please report your issues at the [lotus issue tracker](https://github.com/filecoin-project/lotus/issues)

 ## Components

 * **[storagemarket](./storagemarket)**: for finding, negotiating, and consummating deals to